hiber3d/roborun/README.md

 # RoboRun
-- a simple work-in-progress demo, created to test and showcase the Hiber3D engine, its editor, and its JS scripting functionality.
+\- a simple work-in-progress demo, created to test and evaluate the new Hiber3D editor and its JS scripting functionality.

 ## Prerequisites